tukl-msd/gem5.bare-metal/README.md

     brew install gcc-arm-none-eabi
 ```

-on Linux based systems (e.g. Debian):
+on Linux based systems (e.g. Ubuntu/Debian):
 ``` bash
     apt-get install gcc-arm-none-eabi
 ```

 To compile the example software set a proper path to you bare metal toolchain
-in the Makefile.
+in common/Makefile, then run:

 ``` bash
     cd Simple